Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Introduction

 Recently, it was proposed in~\cite{Henning:2018kys} that vector boson scattering (VBS) processes with multiple final states at the LHC with or even without Higgs involved (and its counterparts at lepton colliders) can be used for the measurement of trilinear Higgs coupling.
 It was argued that the energy increase of dim-6 operators from longitudinal vector boson enhances the sensitivity of amplitudes to related Wilson coefficients in high energy.
-As a result, those process can be very beneficial to precise measurement of Higgs self-couplings.
-In this work we follow up this proposal by studying $2\rightarrow 3$ VBS processes extensively in different colliders.
-Different from \cite{Henning:2018kys}, however, our strategy is to take GET directly and analyze the high energy behavior of $2\rightarrow 3$ VBS amplitudes under SMEFT.
+As a result, those process can potentially be very beneficial to the precise measurement of Higgs self-couplings.
+In this work we follow up this proposal by studying $2\rightarrow 3$ VBS processes extensively at different colliders.
+Different from~\cite{Henning:2018kys}, however, our strategy is to take GET directly and analyze the high energy behavior of $2\rightarrow 3$ VBS amplitudes under SMEFT.
 The goal of our paper is two folded.
-First, we try to understand more clearly how higher dim-operators affect the amplitudes of $2\rightarrow 3$ VBS.
+First, we try to understand more clearly how higher dimension operators affect the amplitudes of $2\rightarrow 3$ VBS.
 This is mainly achieved by analyzing how different Feynman diagrams (after taking GET) contribute to the amplitude.
-We choose $W_LW_L\rightarrow W_LW_Lh$ and $W^+_LW^-_L\rightarrow hhh$ as examples for final $V_LV_Lh$ and final $hhh$ respectively.
-Second, guided by the results of analyzing amplitudes, we carry out simulation to study the measurement of Higgs self-couplings at the HL-LHC, as well as its future upgrades (HE-LHC) and lepton colliders~\cite{CEPCStudyGroup:2018ghi, An:2018dwb,Tian:2013yda, Asner:2013psa,Bambade:2019fyw,Battaglia:2004mw,Robson:2018zje,Roloff:2019crr,Delahaye:2019omf,Long:2020wfp,Buttazzo:2018qqp,Costantini:2020stv,Han:2020pif,Arkani-Hamed:2015vfh}\footnote{Some previous studies for exploring trilinear Higgs coupling in SMEFT can be found in~\cite{Azatov:2015oxa,deFlorian:2017qfk,Liu-Sheng:2017pxk,Jana:2017hqg,Kim:2018uty,Maltoni:2018ttu,Bizon:2018syu,Biekotter:2018jzu,Borowka:2018pxx,Li:2019uyy,Capozi:2019xsi,Chiesa:2020awd}.}.
-We set to give a qualitative picture of the sensitivity of full processes in colliders to dim-6 operators, and the potential of the measurement of Higgs self-couplings in different colliders.
+We choose $W_LW_L\rightarrow W_LW_Lh$ and $W^+_LW^-_L\rightarrow hhh$ as examples with $V_LV_Lh$ and $hhh$ final states respectively.
+Second, guided by the results of analyzing amplitudes, we carry out simulations to study the measurement of Higgs self-couplings at the HL-LHC, as well as its future upgrades (HE-LHC), 100 TeV pp colliders and lepton colliders~\cite{CEPCStudyGroup:2018ghi, An:2018dwb,Tian:2013yda, Asner:2013psa,Bambade:2019fyw,Battaglia:2004mw,Robson:2018zje,Roloff:2019crr,Delahaye:2019omf,Long:2020wfp,Buttazzo:2018qqp,Costantini:2020stv,Han:2020pif,Arkani-Hamed:2015vfh}\footnote{Some previous studies for exploring trilinear Higgs coupling can be found in~\cite{He:2015spf,Azatov:2015oxa,deFlorian:2017qfk,Liu-Sheng:2017pxk,Jana:2017hqg,Kim:2018uty,Maltoni:2018ttu,Bizon:2018syu,Biekotter:2018jzu,Borowka:2018pxx,Li:2019uyy,Capozi:2019xsi,Chiesa:2020awd}.}.
+We set to give a qualitative picture of the sensitivity of full processes at colliders to dim-6 operators, and the potential of the measurement of Higgs self-couplings at different colliders.